-4.1.4 The Permittee shall submit performance test reports to the US EPA's WebFIRE database in accordance with any applicable NSPS or NESHAP standards (40 CFR 60 or 40 CFR 63) that contain Electronic Data Reporting Requirements.
+4.1.4 The Permittee shall submit performance test results to the US EPA's Central Data Exchange (CDX) using the Compliance and Emissions Data Reporting Interface (CEDRI) in accordance with any applicable NSPS or NESHAP standards (40 CFR 60 or 40 CFR 63) that contain Electronic Data Reporting Requirements.
+This Condition is only applicable if required by an applicable standard and for the pollutant(s) subject to said standard.
+[391-3-1-.02(8)(a) and 391-3-1-.02(9)(a)]

-[391-3-1-.02)(8)(a) and 391-3-1-.02(9)(a)]